AmitThakkar/Dynamic-Mongoose-Schema/README.md

-# Api-Server
+# Dynamic Mongoose Schema

-This is Api Server for NodeJS Endpoint
+This is a demo repository which shows how to define mongoose schema at run time.

+To access any common module `global.apiServer.modules.test` To access any schema `global.getSchema()`